anjalisilva/MPLNClust/README.md

 To check the convergence of MCMC chains, the potential scale reduction factor and the effective number of samples are used.
 The Heidelberger and Welch’s convergence diagnostic (Heidelberger and Welch, 1983) is used to check the convergence of the MCMC-EM algorithm.
-The AIC, BIC, AIC3 and ICL are used for model selection.
-Starting values (argument: initMethod) and the number of iterations for each chain (argument: nIterations) play an important role for the successful operation of this algorithm.
+Starting values (argument: *initMethod*) and the number of iterations for each chain (argument: *nIterations*) play an important role for the successful operation of this algorithm.

 ### Variational-EM Framework for Parameter Estimation